 The serum acetaminophen level should be measured in all patients if acetaminophen toxicity is suspected.

-Meticulous medical care, usually in an ICU, and aggressive treatment of complications improve the outcome of patients with fulminant hepatitis.
+Meticulous medical care, usually in an intensive care unit, and aggressive treatment of complications improve the outcome of patients with fulminant hepatitis.

 If fulminant hepatitis results from hepatitis B, treatment with oral nucleoside or nucleotide analogs can increase the likelihood of survival.